Self-reporting (for students attending, in-person, a high school in Ontario, only)

 All Grade 11 level (3U, CU, 3M) and Grade 12 level (4U, DU, 4M) course grades.

 Important: Do NOT enter AP and/or IB courses as ‘Other’.
-Enter them using only the first 5 characters of the Ontario course code selecting the course from the subject picklist.
+Enter these by selecting the course from the subject pick-list using only the first 5 characters of the Ontario course code.

-Use the most recent (from at least December/January) grade reports – transcript, report card or Ontario Credit Counselling Summary.
+Use the most recent grade report (transcript, report card or Ontario Credit Counselling Summary).

 See specific course requirements in the “How to self-report your grades” section above.